Nukepayload2/ClaudeEnvironmentManager/README.md

 6. **Launch**: Start the Claude environment with your configurations

 ## Runtime Environment
-- Requires .NET 8.0 or later
+- .NET 8.0 or later
-- Windows, Linux, and macOS support
+- Windows, Linux, and macOS

 ## Getting Started
 1. Clone the repository
 2. Build the solution with Visual Studio or .NET CLI (`dotnet build`)
 3. Run the application and configure your settings
 4. Launch a Claude environment

-## License
-This project is licensed under the terms of the LICENSE.txt file in this repository.